How to Save on Hotel Booking

 Your travelers will want to lockdown a hotel room well in advance of departure.
 But you can often find last-minute rates that are far more attractive than what you booked months in advance.
 Hotels don’t want to waste nights with empty beds, so they will often manipulate rates as the date draws closer to ensure they’re getting something rather than nothing.

-This is an approach that’s best suited to hotel stays.
+This is an approach that’s best suited to booking hotel stays.
 With flights, you often have to pay a hefty change fee to switch reservations.
 That’s not always the case with hotel stays (though some discounted rates must be purchased in advance).
 Hotels typically allow you to cancel 24–48 hours in advance of your stay, which gives you plenty of time to check for better deals before departure.

 Choose JTB Business Travel as Your Partner